dotnet/designs/accepted/2020/binary-data/binary-data.md

         Resolutions = new[] {"200x200", "400x400", "1200x1200" }
     };

-    var messageData = new BinaryData();
+    var messageData = BinaryData.FromObjectAsJson(message);
-    messageData.SetObjectFromJson(message);
     await queueClient.SendMessageAsync(messageData);
 }
 ```

 ### Retrieving a binary payload

-Shirin works Naomi's team but is responsible for the resizing backend.
-She wrote
+Shirin works on Naomi's team but is responsible for the resizing backend.
+She
-an Azure Function that is triggered every time a an item is added to the queue.
+wrote an Azure Function that is triggered every time an item is added to the
-She template already created a handler `RunAsync` that passes the queue item as
+queue.
+The template already created a handler `RunAsync` that passes the queue
-an instance of `BinaryData`.
+item as an instance of `BinaryData`.

 In order to deserialize, she simply invokes the `ToObjectFromJson` method: